phpcr/phpcr-api-tests/README.md

 (available at http://www.day.com/specs/jcr/2.0/index.html)

 Some of the chapters have not yet been implemented.
-They have a file named TODO in the folder.
+They have a file named ```TODO``` in the folder.
+The tests in all chapters are probably not feature complete, but steadily increasing.
+Help is of course welcome.
-TODO: check existing chapters for completeness and correctness Some tests are missing, some are skipped although jackalope implements the feature.
-Write operations are less tested than read operations.
-Should go through all tests and fix failing ones and implement missing ones.
-For write, check Session::save too and add more complicated chained operations in CombinedManipulationsTest.

-TODO: tests should check workspace if it supports that feature and mark tests skipped if implemenation does not claim to implement this feature.

-TODO: Although generically useable this checkout comes with fixtures and data for the Jackalope API tests. clean out the jackalope references and move all jackalope specific stuff (the .jars and so on) into the jackalope api-tests folder.
-These tests should be clean.
-The only relevant folders are tests and fixtures, plus the .sample files, the rest should go out of this.

 ## Usage